 Paving with extensive weed growth will need to be repaired.
 If you go about it the right way, you will end up with a weed-free paved surface that looks almost like new.

-Repairing existing deposits with Dansand® block paving sand and Dansand® stone dust for paving.
+Repairing existing deposits with Dansand® joint filling sand and Dansand® stone dust for paving.

 Completely remove existing weeds from the joints or use an environmentally friendly herbicide on them.
 You will not be able to combat weeds that have taken root inside the joints or underneath the paving using new joint filler alone.